p3l6/blog/_recipes/beef-stroganoff.md

 Brown meat with onion, mushroom, garlic, mustard. drain

-Add cream, mayo, broth; cook on low heat fro 10-15 mins.  *Do not stir*
+Add cream, mayo, broth; cook on low heat for 10-15 mins.  *Do not stir*

 Serve over noodles

+### Notes

+Steak can be substituted for the ground beef.